fhdm-dev/scoppy/README.md

 > Important

-> Please use the latest versions of the App (v1.012) and Firmware (v4).
-Older versions of the firmware will not work with the latest version of the app and vice versa
+> Please use the latest versions of the App (v1.012) and Firmware (v5).
+Older versions of the firmware may not work with the latest version of the app and vice versa

 ## Quick Start